atomist-attic/spring-automation/README.md

 [![npm version](https://badge.fury.io/js/%40atomist%2Fspring-automation.svg)](https://badge.fury.io/js/%40atomist%2Fspring-automation)

-This repository contains Atomist automations for Spring Boot: generators, editors and reviewers.
+This repository contains Atomist support functions and classes for Spring Boot and Maven: generators, editors and reviewers.
+It is intended to be use as a Node module in Atomist Software Delivery Machine implementations.

 Supports both Java and Kotlin.
 Many types such as `JavaProjectStructure` work for both languages.

-## Prerequisites

-Below are brief instructions on how to get started running this project yourself.
-If you just want to use the functionality this project provides, see the [Atomist documentation][docs].
-For more detailed information on developing automations, see the [Atomist Developer Guide][dev].

-[docs]: https://docs.atomist.com/ (Atomist User Guide)
-[dev]: https://docs.atomist.com/developer/ (Atomist Developer Guide)

-### Node.js
+## Node.js

 You will need to have [Node.js][node] installed.
 To verify that the right versions are installed, please run: